Pion spectral properties above the chiral crossover of QCD: Conclusions

 Understanding the non-perturbative structure of Euclidean correlation functions at finite temperature is essential for obtaining a correct physical interpretation of how particles behave in the presence of a thermal medium.
 In this work, we utilise the general spectral representation satisfied by thermal two-point functions to derive a corresponding representation for the spatial correlator $C(x_{3})$ of real scalar fields.
 We find that if there is a mass gap to a stable vacuum particle state comprising the bulk of the medium, and a further gap to the continuum threshold, the large-$x_{3}$ behaviour of the correlator is dominated by discrete particle contributions, as expected from basic physical arguments.
 In such a regime, the spectral function can be extracted directly, avoiding the well-known inverse problem. \\

-Using these analytic results, we analyse lattice QCD data for the light-quark pseudo-scalar meson operator in the temperature range $220-960 \, \text{MeV}$, and extract the form of the corresponding spectral function $\rho_{\text{PS}}(p_{0},\vec{p})$.
+Using these analytic results, we analyse lattice QCD data for the light-quark pseudo-scalar meson operator in the temperature range $220-960 \, \text{MeV}$, and extract the form of the corresponding spectral function $\rho_{\text{PS}}(\omega,\vec{p})$.
+As a non-trivial test, we demonstrate that the extracted spectral function reproduces the corresponding temporal lattice correlator data for $T= 220 \, \text{MeV}$.
 We find that the pion $\pi$ and its first-excited state $\pi^{*}$ dominate the behaviour of $\rho_{\text{PS}}$, and that the $\pi$ is clearly distinguishable in a range of temperatures above the chiral pseudo-critical temperature $T_{\text{pc}}$.
 Similar qualitative features should also be realised for the $a_{0}$ meson and its excitations, due to effective chiral symmetry restoration.
 Explicit relations between the vacuum masses, screening masses, and spectral function parameters are derived, and insights into the distinction between decays due to intrinsic vacuum instability and thermal broadening are also discussed.
-These findings suggest that non-perturbative effects continue to play a significant role above $T_{\text{pc}}$ even for hadronic states composed of light quarks, and is consistent with the expectations based on the approximate realisation of chiral spin symmetry in this temperature regime.
-Although this study focused on the spectral properties of correlators involving pseudo-scalar meson operators, these results can in principle be generalised to meson states with higher spin, other hadronic states, as well as to regimes with non-vanishing baryon density.
+These findings suggest that non-perturbative effects continue to play a significant role above $T_{\text{pc}}$ even for hadronic states composed of light quarks, and are consistent with the expectations based on the approximate realisation of chiral spin symmetry in this temperature regime.
+Although this study focused on the spectral properties of correlators involving pseudo-scalar meson operators, our approach can in principle be generalised to meson states with higher spin, other hadronic states, as well as to regimes with non-vanishing baryon density.
 This work represents a step towards the analytic characterisation of non-perturbative in-medium effects in QCD.